If you use these datasets as part of any work, please cite it as:

 All the data have been generated making play an Artificial Intelligence called Deep Mill against other artificial intelligence and gathering the choices made by Deep Mill during the games.

-Two version of the dataset are available:
+Three version of the dataset are available:

 - The GAMING DATASET do not contains data coming from a regular match starting with an empty board.
 Therefore it contains states which are more unlikely to be reached during a match.

 - The EXPANDED DATASET contains all the data and the symmetric pairs.

 Reachable States Dataset

 The dataset consist of 2,085,613 states which are reachable through a finite sequence of legal moves starting from the initial empty board configurations.
 It has been generated exploring the space of the game states applying random choices from a reachable configurations.

 None of the states contained in this dataset is present in the Good Moves Dataset.

 - The COMPLETE STATES DATASET contains all the states, without the symmetric ones.

 - The EXTENDED STATES DATASET contains all the states. with the symmetric ones.